-Here is a beautiful little Roycroft book: Sesame and Lilies by John Ruskin, with original watercolor illumination by one of the Roycroft artists–Fannie Stiles.
+Here is a beautiful little Roycroft book: Sesame and Lilies by John Ruskin, with original watercolor illumination by one of the early Roycroft illuminators–Fannie Stiles.
 One of a signed limited edition of only 450.
-This copy profusely illustrated with watercolor leading initials, and many small vignettes in the white space such as a crown, an angel, a German drinking horn, etc. The more elaborate of the illumined initials are shown, including a crow on the T and a miniature sailboat seascape embedded in a Y!
-Also Fannie has added nice ornamentation to the leading chapter pages.
+This copy profusely illustrated with watercolor leading initials, and many small vignettes in the white space such as a crown, an angel, a German drinking horn, etc. The more elaborate of the illumined initials are shown, including a crow on the T and a miniature sailboat seascape embedded in a Y that is signed CS for Clara Schlegel–who apparently also had a hand in this book.
+Nice ornamentation has also been added to the leading chapter pages.
 These Roycroft books with original watercolors are getting harder and harder to find, and I kind of hate to let this one go.

 It is unclear exactly what involvement Wizard of Oz illustrator W W Denslow had in this book, which was published during his tenure with the Roycrofters.
 From my Denslow/Roycroft checklist in the Spring 1995 Baum Bugle: “McKenna (1996) attributes Love Ballads of the XVIth Century (unsigned) and Sesame and Lilies (Ruskin) to Denslow, but other sources do not.
 As with Ruskin and Turner, Denslow’s involvement is likely limited to the ornaments, particularly in the specially illumined copies.
 For example, the illustration of a man drinking and smoking in Love Ballads and the “T” initial with perched crow on fence in some copies of Sesame and Lilies bear his style and may have been designed by him and illumined by others.
 The “T” fence initial also was used in 1898’s Rubaiyat. ”